-Ally Invest Managed Portfolios is distinct in it’s investment fund offerings.
-The Ally robo-advisor offers excellent diversification with just eight funds.
+Ally Invest Managed Portfolios is distinct in its investment fund offerings.
+The Ally robo-advisor offers excellent diversification with eight or nine funds.
 We like the addition of three market cap stock funds; large, medium and small cap ETFs.
-Additionally their bond ETF offerings are outstanding with access to mortgage backed bonds and a global bond ETF in addition to the typical fixed funds.
+Additionally, their bond ETF offerings are good, with access to mortgage backed bonds and a global bond ETF in addition to the typical fixed income funds.

 Ally offers an entire suite of financial services:

 - Ally Invest.
 Ally Invest is a do-it-yourself investment platform, with a wide range of investment options.
 They also offer fee-free stock and ETF trading.
 Fees for bonds and other assets are also reasonable.

 - Ally Bank.
 The bank offers some of the very highest interest rates for online savings accounts and certificates of deposit.
 They’re known for their interest-bearing checking account – with an ATM card.
 Ally Bank earned a “Best Online Bank” ranking from Money Magazine in 2018.

 - Loans.
 They offer a Visa card through TD Bank and provide home mortgages.
 But on the lending side, their specialty is auto loans.
 As the successor to General Motors Acceptance Corporation (GMAC), Ally Bank offers a wide range of both loans and leases.